ant fact archive

 An insect appreciation project combining visual arts and amateur myrmecology

-Published out of Berlin and Amsterdam by Joscha Bruckert.
+Published out of Amsterdam by Joscha Bruckert.
 Physical magazine available for free at selected locations.

 Bibliography